spryker/spryker-docs/_includes/pbc/all/install-features/202311.0/install-the-service-points-feature.md

 {% info_block warningBox "Verification" %}

-Make sure the following widgets have been registered by adding the respective code snippets to a Twig template:
+Verify the widgets have been registered by adding the respective code snippets to a Twig template.

 | WIDGET                   | VERIFICATION                                                                                                                                                 |
 |--------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | ServicePointSearchWidget | `{% raw %}{%{% endraw %} widget 'ServicePointSearchWidget' args [...] only {% raw %}%}{% endraw %}{% raw %}{%{% endraw %} endwidget {% raw %}%}{% endraw %}` |

+Make sure that, during checkout, you can find a select a service point for the order items.

 {% endinfo_block %}